Oskrkun/Oskrkun/README.md

 ## 👨🏻‍💻 About Me :

 Hi!
 I'm an Entry-level programmer from Uruguay, passionate about web development.
 I'm focused on learning and improving my skills in different areas of web programming, with the goal of becoming a Fullstack web developer.
 I love working in teams and I'm always willing to learn and tackle new challenges.
-Thank you for reading my presentation!
+Thank you for reading my presentation!👍🏼

 - 📝 "Studying to become a Full Stack Web Developer"